 Health fees are established upon the recommendation of the Student Senate with approval by the Board of Regents.
 The health fee is a general support fee but provides access to the services of the Health Center for the payer.

 Generally, all students (full or part-time) pay a student health fee.
 The only definite waivers are for faculty/staff taking classes part-time and students not in class on the Manhattan campus.
 Students not paying the health fee (waived) are usually not eligible for services.
-In most cases these students may have the option to pay the health fee at the Lafene Health Center Business Office.
+In most cases these students may have the option to pay the health fee at Lafene Health Center Registration & Records.
 Students who have paid the fall semester health fee are eligible for care until the start of classes of the following spring semester.
 Eligibility of students who have paid the spring semester health fee extends to the start of classes of the second summer session following that spring semester.
 Students who have paid the health fee for any or all of the summer sessions are eligible for care until the start of classes of the following fall semester.

 Students may use the health center by paying a summer student health fee.
 This fee can be paid any time during the summer but before services are given.
 Please note that a summer spouse fee cannot be collected until the student has paid his or her summer fee, either through summer classes or at Lafene Health Center.

-For a bill to be processed to your insurance company go to Registration and Records Office or call 785.532.6544 to talk to Lafene's Insurance clerk.
+For a bill to be processed to your insurance company go to Registration & Records Office or call 785.532.6544 to talk to Lafene's Insurance clerk.
 The Kansas Board of Regents offers health insurance for students at a reduced cost through the Statewide Student Health Insurance Plan.

 Only non-confidential information can be released without the written authorization of the patient.
 Information which can be released includes: